Euro zone bond yields set for new week of gains

 U.S. data pointed on Thursday to a still tight labour market, triggering a bond selloff on both sides of the Atlantic.

-Germany's 10-year government bond yield was flat at 2.37% and was about to close the week up 20.5 bps, after jumping by 24 bps the week before.
+Germany's 10-year government bond yield rose 2.5 basis points (bps) to 2.39% on Friday and was about to close the week up 22.5 bps, after jumping by 24 bps the week before.

 However, the discovery process of the central banks' future monetary tightening path will be back in January 2023.